arjwoo/Windows-OS-Defense-in-depth-flaw/README.md

 ---

+# Copyright Notice

+Copyright © 2026 Arjun Bhaskaran Raj.
+All rights reserved. arjunbhaskaranraj@gmail.com

+This repository and its contents, including source code, proof-of-concept material, documentation, research, diagrams, and other original works, are protected by copyright.

+No permission is granted to reproduce, redistribute, modify, publish, commercialize, or create derivative works from the restricted proof-of-concept material without prior written permission from the copyright holder.

 ## Executive Summary

 This repository documents security research performed against Windows 10/11 systems investigating the interaction between Microsoft Defender Antivirus and third-party antivirus software.